Tony Mandarich

 Ante Josip "Tony" Mandarich (born September 23, 1966) is a Canadian former professional football tackle who played in the National Football League (NFL) for seven seasons.
 Referred to as "the best offensive line prospect ever" during his college football career with the Michigan State Spartans, he won UPI Lineman of the Year in 1988.
 Mandarich was selected second overall by the Green Bay Packers in the 1989 NFL draft, but was unable to meet expectations and released after four seasons.
-Following five years away from football, he returned with the Indianapolis Colts, where he spent his last three seasons.
+Following three seasons away from football, he returned with the Indianapolis Colts, where he spent his last three seasons.
 He is the only top five pick in his draft class not inducted to the Pro Football Hall of Fame.

 Early life and college

 Mandarich was born and raised in Oakville, Ontario, Canada, the son of Croatian immigrants.
 After his older brother John received a scholarship to play football at Kent State University in Kent, Ohio, John convinced his parents to allow Tony to play his senior year of high school football at Theodore Roosevelt High School in Kent to improve his chances of receiving a scholarship.
 Recruited to Michigan State University by defensive coordinator Nick Saban, Mandarich helped lead Michigan State to its last outright Big Ten Conference title in the pre-championship game era, and a berth in the 1988 Rose Bowl.
 He was a unanimous first-team All-American in his senior year, an Outland Award finalist and a two-time Big Ten Lineman of the Year.